 Mercado de la Cebada is modernising, but it’s ahead of the curve in recognising that not all change is good.
 It’s this harmonious contrast between old and new that gives the mercado its unique, eclectic vibe.
 During the week, it’s a place to do your weekly shop, to get a traditional Spanish menú del día, and to chat fish, meat and tomatoes with local vendors.
 But, when the weekend comes, the market transforms into a no-frills foodie festival, and the huge vaulted ceiling reverberates with the sound of laughter, conversation and a bit of clapping – let’s call it the madrileño hum.

-And whilst many other mercados across the city have given in to shameless hipster trends (think cereal bars), Mercado de la Cebada is yet to succumb to this hype.
+And whilst many other mercados across the city have given in to globalised hipster trends (think cereal bars), Mercado de la Cebada is yet to succumb to this hype.
 For now, it’s the best of Madrid in a two-storey building, and let’s hope it stays that way.